 - Pumps and reservoirs throughout Gilbert’s service area to ensure optimal water pressure

 Additionally, consider the large amounts of energy it takes to treat surface water (surface water = Colorado, Salt, and Verde River water delivered through canals), pump groundwater, and transport drinking water through the distribution system.
 Gilbert has a power bill just like any other residence or business, so any increases in our power bills make water treatment more expensive.
 For the Gilbert water utility, energy costs are 30% higher today than they were in 2009.

 On top of all that, the cost of water itself (the commodity) has steadily increased over the last decade.
 Central Arizona Project (the large canal through which Gilbert receives its share of Colorado River water) wholesale water rates have increased 6.8% annually, for the last 17 years.
 As the Central Arizona Project canal ages, it too needs to be maintained to ensure continued delivery of water to cities, farmers, and industries.
-You, as the retail water customer, eventually feel those wholesale price increases through rate changes like the one proposed here.
+You, as the retail water customer, eventually feel those wholesale price increases through rate changes.

 Learn more about the five utilities Gilbert operates below.

 After bathing, washing dishes, laundry, and flushing, where does your water go?
 If you are sending your water down the drain and into the Gilbert sanitary sewer system, then you are a customer of this utility.
 Live in a county island?
 You likely don’t see this sewer portion on your bill because many of those residential properties maintain their own septic systems.
 Transporting and treating business’ and residents’ wastewater is a complex endeavor.
 Energy and chemical cost increases affect this utility as it takes large amounts of both to transport and treat wastewater to proper standards for health and safety.

 In order to safely remove and treat your generated wastewater 24/7, 365 days a year, Gilbert maintains: